 - Signing authority changes and reports distribution

-- Managing accounts receivable and payable
+- Managing accounts receivables, payables and all financial transactions

 - Budgeting and financial reporting

 VCHRI principal investigators are responsible for the management of their individual research accounts.
 VCH and UBC provide ledger reports at the end of each accounting period which must be reviewed by the account holder to ensure their research account activity is in compliance with VCH and UBC financial policies and procedures, in addition to the policies of the individual funding agency.
 Learn more about each institution’s policies and guidelines:

 The VCH fiscal year runs from April 1 to March 31 and consists of 13 accounting periods as per the VCH accounting schedule*.

 The UBC fiscal year also runs from April 1 to March 31; however, it follows the calendar month cycle and has 12 accounting periods as per the UBC accounting schedule.